GUIDE Shinjuku Shopping Guide Explore Shinjuku's department stores and mega electronics retailers

 With so many mega shopping outlets just a stone's throw from Shinjuku Station, retail opportunities are endless

-There's no question that Tokyo is an ultimate shopper's paradise, and Shinjuku is one of its most revered hubs.
-Populated by towering department stores selling everything from the latest electronic appliances to luxury goods to traditional local sweets, no matter what you're looking for, you'll find it here.
+There's no question that Tokyo is an ultimate shopper's paradise, and Shinjuku is one of the best retail hubs.
+Shinjuku is populated by towering department stores selling everything from the latest electronic appliances to luxury goods to traditional local sweets.

 Running alongside Shinjuku Dori, less than five minutes from Shinjuku Station by foot is a cluster of large-scale electronic appliance outlets selling a variety of consumer goods.
 Some of the biggest names you'll find here include LABI and Bic Camera.
 To help you find exactly what you're looking for, each building is divided up into product floors, all manned by staff members with specialist knowledge.